Valkann/docker_compose/n8n/compose.md

 # n8n Docker Compose

 ## Note

-Values in [] are the values you need to replace with your own information.
+- Values in [] are the values you need to replace with your own information.
+- You need a reverse proxy configuration to access your password manager from the outside.

 ## Create Folders
 - [ROOT_FOLDER]/n8n